-During 2022, overall credit quality improved.
-Loans classified as Acceptable and OAEM were 98.80% at December 31, 2022, 97.54% at December 31, 2021, and 97.00% at December 31, 2020.
-We had no loans classified as Doubtful or Loss for any of the three years presented.
+During 2023, overall credit quality improved.
 The financial position of most agricultural producers strengthened during the past decade, and most of our borrowers have maintained generally strong financial positions.
 As such, our credit quality is anticipated to remain sound in the near term.
 However, agriculture remains a cyclical business that is heavily influenced by production, operating costs, and commodity prices.
 Each of these can be significantly impacted by uncontrollable events.
 If less favorable economic conditions continue, it will likely lead to weakening in the loan portfolio.
-There were no loan delinquencies (accruing loans 30 days or more past due) as a percentage of accruing loans at December 31, 2022, compared with 0.24% at December 31, 2021 and no loan delinquencies at December 31, 2020.